Canon 650D vs Olympus E-400

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 650D and Olympus E-400 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 650D and the E-400 have been discontinued, but can regularly be found used on eBay.
+Both the 650D and the E-400 have been discontinued, but can regularly be found used on ebay.
 The E-400 was replaced by the Olympus E-410, while the 650D was followed by the Canon 700D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 650D and E-400 can be found, respectively, in the Canon 650D Manual (free pdf) or the online Olympus E-400 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 650D and the Olympus E-400?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.